 Database queries get data from the database.
 With MySQL, you can write them using Structured Query Language (SQL).
 SQL is a language that directly interacts with the database without using any third-party tools or programming languages.

 The combination of SQL and MySQL provides a powerful way to store and interact with data.
-Here are some of the skills you’ll learn as you start your journey with relational databases:
+Some skills you’ll learn as you start your journey with relational databases:

 SQL skills: